DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_2.md

     <img src="/docs/assets/img/mbed-tutorials/ws2812b-connection-diagram.png" alt="double sided tape installation" class="hover-shadow" width="640"/>
 </a>

 Measure the distance between each strip to prepare enough cable and install the heat shrinking sleeves before soldering.
 Remember to connect the DOUT port of one strip with the DIN port of an another strip, otherwise they won't work.
-After you have the whole installation prepared you can attach it to the ROSbot using provided adhesive or the double sided tape.
+After you have the whole installation prepared you can attach it to ROSbot using provided adhesive or the double sided tape.

 <div class="clearfix">
 <div class="img-container w3">